cmwylie19/peppr/adr/0006-onschedule-implementation.md

 ### Why `OnSchedule`?

-1. **Covers CronJob usecase**: We can cover the repeatability of a kubernetes native `CronJob` using `OnSchedule` to allow Zarf team to consoludate this functionlity into Pepr.
+1. **Covers CronJob usecase**: We can cover the repeatability of a kubernetes native `CronJob` using `OnSchedule` to allow Zarf team to consoludate this functionlity into peppr.
-2. **Backed by etcd**: We can mitigate the risk of Pepr being down by using etcd as the backing store for the `OnSchedule` API and warn the user that these `jobs` should be idempotent.
+2. **Backed by etcd**: We can mitigate the risk of peppr being down by using etcd as the backing store for the `OnSchedule` API and warn the user that these `jobs` should be idempotent.

 ## Consequences

-1. **Developer Experience**: Improved developer experience by extending the functionality provided in Pepr.
+1. **Developer Experience**: Improved developer experience by extending the functionality provided in peppr.
 Reduce the need to maintain a separate codebase to accomplish scheduled `job` type operations.
 2. **Test Stability**: Need to extend the internal tests to cover `OnSchedule`.
 3. **Documentation**: Existing documentation will need to be updated to reflect these changes.